 11-12 February 2021, Kingston University

 The 11th Illustration Research Symposium was hosted by Kingston School of Art in February 2021, and organised by Rachel Gannon and Mireille Fauchon.
-To celebrate the publishing of the landmark book Illustration Research Methods (Gannon and Fauchon, 2021) this year's Illustration Symposium called education into focus.
-The theme of the conference took a particular critical position - as the traditional role of the 'illustrator ‘for hire' diminishes and illustration practices become ever more chimera-like, the current high demand for illustration courses raises important questions around how we educate a future generation of illustrators and make known their value to employers, collaborators and commissioners, outside of the 'bubble' of academic study.
+To celebrate the publishing of the landmark book Illustration Research Methods (Gannon and Fauchon, 2021) the Illustration Symposium called education into focus.
+The theme of the conference took a particular critical position.
+As the traditional role of the 'illustrator ‘for hire' diminishes and illustration practices become ever more chimera-like, the current high demand for illustration courses raises important questions around how we educate a future generation of illustrators and make known their value to employers, collaborators and commissioners, outside the 'bubble' of academic study.
 We know that the case for criticality in the subject is urgent.